kurz3m3/InfusionPump/README.md

 ## Features

 - Pump runs for 5 seconds, and is off for 20 seconds, this process repeats
-- The user is able to activate the pump using a button
+- The user is able to activate the pump using a push button
 - Green LED is ON when pump is active
 - Red LED is ON when pump is IDLE
+- Temperature is taken using a Thermistor
+- Buzzer activates and pump turns OFF if the patients temp exceeds 80 degrees fahrenheit
+- LCD screen displays patients temperature.
+It also displays a warning when the temperature exceeds 80 degrees fahrenheit

 ## Tech